wesneubeck/AirJeti/README.md

-AirJeti, day = 2, *My 100 day challenge*
+AirJeti, day = 3, *My 100 day challenge*

 *
-Working on:
-player movement right to left
+It took me this fucking long to create this simple framework for the game.
+No experience at all.
+Good or Bad?
 *

+1 main class
 background = constant

-Classes
 attacker()
 	triangle
 	moves left to right on x axis